Spellhold-Studios/.github/CONTRIBUTING.md

 - [Writing Commit Messages](#memo-writing-commit-messages)
 - [Credits](#pray-credits)

-## :book: Community Guidelines
+## :book: Code of Conduct

-First, please review the [Community Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines).
-They are in effect at all times and we expect them to be honored by everyone who contributes to this project.
+First, please review the [Community Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines) and [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-code-of-conduct).
+These rules are in effect at all times and we expect them to be honored by everyone who contributes to this project.

 ## :question: Asking Questions